1. Who Traveled the Farthest?

 7. Recognitions - Academics - 1989

-- 11 National Merit Semi-Finalists - Jason Altom, Scott Ashwood, Kristin Berry, Jason Campbell, Erik Marland, Avi Mazumdar, Megumi Murakami, Manya Raman, Ranjan Srivastava, Chris Vitek and Walker White.
+- 11 National Merit Semi-Finalists - Jason Altom, Scott Ashwood, Kristin Berry, Jason Campbell, Eric Marland, Avi Mazumdar, Megumi Murakami, Manya Raman, Ranjan Srivastava, Chris Vitek and Walker White.

-- Over 50 members of National Honer Society
+- Over 50 members of National Honor Society

 8. Special Recognition - Mindy Gehrs - 2009